aabcliu/TBFV4J/README.md

 Java
 # Introduction

+## Background

 The Test-Based Formal Verification (TBFV) tool presented in this paper integrates Specification-Based Testing and Formal Verification to automate the verification of whether a Java program adheres to its specifications.
 By employing a grey-box testing approach that leverages path exploration and constraint solving, TBFV eliminates the need for deriving loop invariants.

+## Functionality

 The tool evaluates functional scenarios and provides either a confirmation that the program meets the specified requirements or a counterexample demonstrating a violation.
 To manage computational complexity, a limit is set on the maximum number of generated test cases, corresponding to the number of explored paths.